adi4sure/Docker-Image-n8n-/README.md

 >
 > The Java application writes the necessary `FROM`, `USER`, and `CMD` directives which are then interpreted by the Docker engine to build the virtualization layer."

-This makes you look like an expert who creates tools to manage your tools\!
+This makes you look an expert who creates tools to manage your tools\!